 Harold 9th Grade – 1971 and yes I was wearing my Cross-Country/gym shirt under the oh so popular zipper shirts that I still love today.

-During my 8th grade summer, I played summer soccer a couple of nights a week at the high school with the J.V. and Varsity squads.
+During the summer of my 8th grade year, I played summer soccer a couple of nights a week at the high school with the J.V. and Varsity squads.
 I am left-footed and was fairly fast back then, so I mostly played left-wing.
 One problem, I was small (I was not 5′ and maybe 90 pounds soaking wet).
 It seemed when I got the ball the defenders always seemed able to knock me off it and usually put me on the ground – hard.

 Learning about Cross Country